-What does I Shot The Sheriff mean?
+What do you think I Shot The Sheriff means?

 Bob Marley: I Shot The Sheriff Meaning